Jeune Fille Endormie: Background

 Jeune Fille Endormie is rarely seen in public.
 The only time it has been previously available for viewing was in 1939 when owner Walter P. Chrysler Jr. lent it to the Museum of Modern Art in New York City for a retrospective of Picasso's work.

 It was donated to the University of Sydney by an anonymous American donor and was sent to be sold at Christie's auction house in London in June 2011.
 While it was expected to sell for up to £12 million, it actually sold for nearly £13.5 million, with the proceeds going toward a A$400m (£260m) research center.
-The donor had made his donation conditional upon the painting being immediately sold with proceeds going toward research; he delivered it personally, having flown from overseas with the painting in his hand-luggage.
+The donor had made her donation conditional upon the painting being immediately sold with proceeds going toward research; she delivered it personally, having flown from overseas with the painting in her hand-luggage.
 An additional ten paintings were also donated, along with items of jewelry.
-Tim Dolan, director of development for the university reported that as the donor handed over the painting, he said, "When you own a valuable painting like this, it sort of owns you back.
+Tim Dolan, director of development for the university reported that as the donor handed over the painting, she said, "When you own a valuable painting like this, it sort of owns you back.
 For the first time in a long, long while, I finally feel free."